nobody-famous/alive-lsp/README-dev.md

 Show the `Output` view at the bottom of the screen (`<ctrl-K><ctrl-H>` or the **Output: Focus on Output View** command) or just select the `Output` tab on the bottom panel.
 On the right part of the title bar there is a dropdown to choose output from different threads.
+Choices relevant to Alive-lsp are discussed in the **Debugging** section below.

-Two of these are relevant to Alive and should be running when the Alive extension is properly installed:
+For now choose `Alive LSP` which should be available when the Alive extension is installed.

-* `Alive LSP` shows the output of the SBCL process running the Alive-lsp server.
-* `Alive Log` shows the protocol trace between the server and client.

-With `Alive LSP` the following should show:
+This should show:
 ```
 * [<timestamp>][INFO] Started on port <port-number>
 ```
-This is output from the REPL when it starts up and a good indication that things are running.
+This is output from the REPL running the LSP server when it starts up and is a good indication that things are running properly.

 Edit the file `src/server.lisp` to add an extra log message when the server starts:
 ```